 Technology For All

-In addition, the White House had also set up an educational program called the ConnectED initiative.
-This program focuses on providing high-speed broadband and wireless internet in schools and libraries from K-12.
-Private sector tech companies, Government and School Administrators/Teachers are working together to train the future workforce of tomorrow with the support of Apple, Microsoft and Dell contributing towards this endeavor.
+In addition, the White House (under the Obama Administration) had also set up an educational program called the ConnectED initiative.
+This program focused on providing high-speed broadband and wireless internet in schools and libraries from K-12.
+Private sector tech companies, Government and School Administrators/Teachers were working together to train the future workforce of tomorrow with the support of Apple, Microsoft and Dell contributing towards this endeavor.

 The Private Sector